Tiago-Dev/Tiago-Dev/README.md

 - 🌱 I’m currently focused in mobile development.
 - 📫 How to reach me: https://www.linkedin.com/in/tiagovieiradev/.
 - ⚡ About me: I am developer for 9 years and adept at good programming practices.
 I have experience with web/mobile development, system integration, creation of frameworks and interfaces.
+  I have a degree in internet systems technology.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Tiago-Dev&show_icons-true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)